Business Risks

 Conformance to regulations and standards about the earth's environment and climate change

 The details of such regulations differ depending on the country or area, and we proceed with the preparation of systems by, for example, transferring the necessary functions, so that the local subsidiaries located in each country can collect information and meet regulations.
 If, for example, laws and regulations are revised unexpectedly and are further tightened in the future, we will judge whether to further invest in the relevant items or withdraw from them by considering whether meeting the laws and regulations is economically reasonable.
+We also recognize the importance of information disclosure based on the framework of the TCFD (Task Force on Climate-related Financial Disclosures), and will make the necessary efforts, mainly at the Sustainability and CSR Committee, so as to implement appropriate information disclosure.

 Fraudulent acts by violating laws and regulations, etc.

 In recent years, an increasing number of misconduct cases, etc. by companies have been reported.
-If such an act should be committed in our group, this may have a short-term impact on the results of operations, etc. due to compensation.
-Not only that, but we may get into a situation in which the corporate value of our group worsens over an extended period of time or the existence of our group as companies is threatened because, for example, the sales activities and the recruitment activities are hindered by remarkable damage to the trust in our group.
+If such an act should be committed in our Group, this may have a short-term impact on the results of operations, etc. due to compensation.
+Not only that, but we may get into a situation in which the corporate value of our Group worsens over an extended period of time or the existence of our Group as companies is threatened because, for example, the sales activities and the recruitment activities are hindered by remarkable damage to the trust in our Group.

-We have a system in place whereby if such an incident occurs, this can be promptly reported to our board of directors and we can take measures such as researching with third parties, disclosing facts, and punishing the relevant people properly, develop recurrence prevention measures, and promptly disclose them.
+We have a system in place whereby if such an incident occurs, this can be promptly reported to our Board of Directors and we can take measures such as researching with third parties, disclosing facts, and punishing the relevant people properly, develop recurrence prevention measures, and promptly disclose them.

 Intelligent property

-Our group aims to become a development-oriented company full of vigor and novelty that is capable of providing high-performance, high-quality products and services to customers all over the world.
-As a result, we run the risk of having a third party imitate any of the products, technologies, business models, and so on that our group reserves at present or will develop in the future or of infringing on any of the intelligent property rights, patent rights, and trademark rights of third parties unintentionally.
-In that case, results of operations, etc. of our group may be adversely affected because, for example, costs are incurred due to damage compensation or a lawsuit or we are unable to use the technology itself or are obliged to use it in an unfavorable manner.
+Our Group aims to become a development-oriented company full of vigor and novelty that is capable of providing high-performance, high-quality products and services to customers all over the world.
+As a result, we run the risk of having a third party imitate any of the products, technologies, business models, and so on that our Group reserves at present or will develop in the future or of infringing on any of the intelligent property rights, patent rights, and trademark rights of third parties unintentionally.
+In that case, results of operations, etc. of our Group may be adversely affected because, for example, costs are incurred due to damage compensation or a lawsuit or we are unable to use the technology itself or are obliged to use it in an unfavorable manner.

-For this reason, our group will acquire intelligent property rights, patent rights, and trademark rights related to the functions and designs of products and reinforce their management and, at the same time, create a system whereby our group is not impacted by infringement or minimizes the impact, while receiving cooperation from outside organizations concerned.
+For this reason, our Group will acquire intelligent property rights, patent rights, and trademark rights related to the functions and designs of products and reinforce their management and, at the same time, create a system whereby our Group is not impacted by infringement or minimizes the impact, while receiving cooperation from outside organizations concerned.

 International tax affairs

-Our group possesses subsidiaries in major areas in the world, expanding business activities globally.
+Our Group possesses subsidiaries in major areas in the world, expanding business activities globally.
 In inter-group company transactions, we take meticulous care to the risks of international tax affairs by, for example, endeavoring to adhere to transfer price taxation and other regulations to set appropriate transaction prices.
-If any finding is received from tax authorities due to a difference of view, this will incur additional taxes, etc. and may adversely affect the results of operations, etc. of our group.
+If any finding is received from tax authorities due to a difference of view, this will incur additional taxes, etc. and may adversely affect the results of operations, etc. of our Group.

-Our group will endeavor to prevent differences of view from tax authorities by understanding law correctly, while focusing on the developments of international financial affairs and receiving cooperation from outside organizations.
+Our Group will endeavor to prevent differences of view from tax authorities by understanding law correctly, while focusing on the developments of international financial affairs and receiving cooperation from outside organizations.

 Accounting of impairment loss, etc. of non-current assets